-Serious crash on SH1 and SH29
+Two crashes: One serious at intersection of SH1 and SH29, the other blocking SH29 east of intersection

 One person has been transported to hospital with serious injuries.

-The road is currently obstructed, and will be closed for a period of time while a vehicle is removed.
+The road is currently blocked, and will be closed for a period of time while a vehicle is removed.

 Advertisement